PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 boundary-channel-slice boundaries before adding characterization.
 Keep the final target fixed.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal boundary-input normalization result characterization checkpoint

+The earlier `run_boundary_input_normalization_cleanup()` production occurrence returns the same stable one-counter dictionary as the already captured final occurrence and receives the same live Session LayoutState and diagnostics.
+Its result is still discarded.

+A strict expected-failure orchestration contract requires `_terminal_boundary_input_normalization_stats` for only the earlier occurrence.
+It fixes the terminal Softmax/Transpose predecessor, exact ModelIR/LayoutState/ diagnostics callback, following boundary-input Transpose/channel-slice owner, and the existing `_final_boundary_input_normalization_stats` target.

+At implementation, replace only the earlier expression with an assignment.
+Do not change the final occurrence, owner, one-key schema, transaction or preflight behavior, GraphIndex/layout synchronization, pass order, callback arguments, neighbor targets, diagnostics, guards, dependencies, or TensorFlow behavior.
+Validate the normalization and adjacent indexed owners, both occurrence contracts, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused normalization owner, terminal Softmax and boundary channel-slice neighbors, both occurrence contracts, terminal-orchestration, architecture, and pass-efficiency gate: `359 passed, 1 xfailed in 18.23s`
+- branch-changed broad related suite plus cleanup, indexed attention/Gather, preprojection, window/final convergence, boundary normalization, terminal Softmax, layout recovery, and pass-efficiency coverage:
+  `1718 passed, 1 xfailed in 24.30s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented terminal- occurrence result retention contract above.